yerkes-gencore/gencoreBulk/README.md

 </details>

+This package has a fairly large number of dependencies that you may need to install prior to your first install of gencore-bulk.

 ### 2. Direct install

 That means that if this repo is in your pwd, you can install and load this codebase by simply calling `devtools::install()` in the r console.